The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations: The Adjoint Braid Arrangement

 \section{The Adjoint Braid Arrangement}

-\hyperlink{foo}{In} this section, we define the adjoint braid arrangement and describe some of its key aspects.
+\hyperlink{foo}{In} this section, we define the adjoint braid arrangement and describe some of its basic aspects.
 In particular, we emphasize the flats which are spanned by subsets of coroots.
-We give a combinatorial description of both orthogonal projections of faces, and its linear dual, which is a product of functions on faces.
+These flats are indexed by set partitions.
+We give a combinatorial description of both orthogonal projections of faces, and its linear dual, which is an external product of functions on faces.
 We show that by taking a certain quotient of faces, or dually by restricting to certain functions, projections and products become bijections.
 This gives a product structure on the adjoint braid arrangement under flats which are spanned by subsets of coroots.
-This product structure is required in order to obtain algebraic structure internal to species.\footnote{ this important requirement for the theory of (Joyal) species is highlighted and confronted in \cite[Preface, Differences]{aguiar2020bimonoids}}
+This product structure is required in order to obtain algebraic structure internal to Joyal's species.\footnote{\ see \cite[Preface, Differences]{aguiar2020bimonoids}}